Localisations and completions of nilpotent $G$-spaces: Localisation systems

-\begin{proof} If for all $\mathbf{T}$-equivalences $f: A \to B$ between cofibrant objects, the map $[B,Z] \to [A,Z]$ is a bijection, then it is easy to show that $Z \to *$ has the right lifting property with respect to any inclusion of cell complexes that is a $\mathbf{T}$-equivalence, using the fact that inclusions of cell complexes are h-cofibrations, and so $Z$ is $\mathbf{T}$-local by Lemma \ref{name7}.
-On the other hand, if $Z$ is $\mathbf{T}$-local, we can assume that $f$ is a cofibration.
-Considering lifts of $Z \to *$ with respect to $f$ shows that $f^*$ is surjective, and considering lifts with respect to $f \square i$, where $i$ is the inclusion $\{0,1\}_+ \to I_+$, shows that $f^*$ is injective. \end{proof}
+\begin{proof} $i) \implies ii)$ We can assume that $f$ is a cofibration.
+It suffices to show that $f^*$ is a $q$-acyclic $q$-fibration, which follows from Lemma \ref{name81} since a lifting problem against $f^*$ transposes to a lifting problem against $Z \to *$, as in \cite[Proposition 12.2]{B75}. \\ $ii) \implies iii)$ follows from the fact that $Map(A,Z)^G = Map_G(A,Z)$ and passage to $\pi_0$, \\ $iii) \implies i)$ it is easy to see that $Z \to *$ has the right lifting property with respect to any inclusion of cell complexes that is an $\mathbf{A}$-equivalence, using the fact that inclusions of cell complexes are $h$-cofibrations, and so $Z$ is $\mathbf{A}$-local by Lemma \ref{name7}. \end{proof}

+We record the following closure properties of $\mathbf{A}$-local $G$-spaces since we will use their non-equivariant analogues, \cite[Theorem 12.9]{B75}, in Subsection \ref{name182}: